hpcuantwerpen/UAntwerpen-modules/docs/SitePackage.md

 ### `CalcUA_SystemProperies`

-`CalcUA_SystemProperies` adds additional information for each partition that is not contained in `CalcUA_SystemTable`.
+`CalcUA_SystemProperies` adds additional information for each partition that is not contained in `ClusterMod_SystemTable`.
 It is a table of tables, the first index is the name of the calcua stack or `manual` for the pseudo-stack of manually installed software.
 The table for each software stack has the following entries: